William Schlumberger

 William Schlumberger (March 25, 1799 – February 20, 1838) was an Alsatian chess master.
-He is known to have taught Pierre Charles Fournier de Saint-Amant to play chess and as the operator of the Turk, a chess-playing machine which was purported to be an automaton.
-It was Bavarian musician and showman Johann Nepomuk Mälzel who hired him to operate the Turk.
+He is known to have taught Pierre Charles Fournier de Saint-Amant to play chess.
+For a time, Schlumberger operated the Turk, a chess-playing machine which was purported to be an automaton, after he was hired by Bavarian musician and showman Johann Nepomuk Mälzel.
 Schlumberger acted as the Turk's director in Europe and in the United States until his death from yellow fever in 1838.

 Biography

 The main source of information on Schlumberger's life is George Allen's "The History of the Automaton Chess-Player in America", published within a book by Willard Fiske.
 Unless otherwise indicated, the brief biography given below derives from Allen's "History".

 Schlumberger was born in Mulhouse, Alsace, a region often fought over by France and Germany.
 He belonged to a wealthy family, and attained a very high education.
 He was considered very strong in mathematics and he spoke not only French and German with which he was equally familiar from childhood, but also in English.
 He described himself as having started in business, for which he had been so carefully educated, in Paris, where he and his brother were put in charge of the dépôt of the family establishment at Mulhouse.
 He was thrown out of business by a commercial misfortune, and then he began to support himself by giving lessons in chess at the Café de la Régence, where he was one of the leading players, but known only as Mulhouse (a nickname probably given to him by Saint-Amant).
 When the young St. Amant began to frequent the Café de la Régence, around 1823, he found Mulhouse capable of playing with La Bourdonnais at no greater odds than the pawn and move, and fully equal to Boncourt and Mouret; and so St. Amant took chess lessons from him.
 Many years later, he gratefully acknowledged that he owed his initiation to chess to Schlumberger.